 “Go and meditate there for three days unmoving.
 Leave the door open and maintain silence.
 The truth will dawn on you,” the master instructed.

 A million worries engulfed him.
-He was concerned what if the pipe above him burst, what all people, who were passing by, talked about him, how would he know that seventy-two hours had passed, what if he fainted from the stench, what if he someone came and interrupted his meditation mid-way and so on.
+He was concerned about what would happen if the pipe above him burst, what the people who were passing by talked about him, how would he know when seventy-two hours had passed, what if he fainted from the stench, what if someone came and interrupted his meditation midway, and so on.

 “Who is this man?” one asked in disgust seeing the monk smeared in excreta.